Asmod4n/mruby-c-ares/README.md

 ares.local_ip4= excepts a dotted IPv4 Address. ares.local_ip6= excepts a IPv6 Address.
 It sets the local Address from which requests are made.

+API docs might follow later, if you know C and mRuby and know a good software to generate docs let me know.

 Error Handling
 ==============